-- 14.6.30 Mackerel is a widely distributed migratory fish in the North Atlantic and is one of the most abundant fish species in this area (ICES, 2011).
+- 14.6.31 Mackerel is a widely distributed migratory fish in the North Atlantic and is one of the most abundant fish species in this area (ICES, 2011).
 Mackerel spend their entire life in the pelagic environment and are an important food source for sharks, tuna and dolphins (Tappin et al., 2011).
-This species is also exploited by commercial fisheries, which in the past has caused the collapse of abundant stocks in the North Sea (ICES, 2006c). - 14.6.31 Mackerel in the eastern Atlantic is divided into three spawning components, the North Sea being one of these (ICES, 1999).
+This species is also exploited by commercial fisheries, which in the past has caused the collapse of abundant stocks in the North Sea (ICES, 2006c). - 14.6.32 Mackerel in the eastern Atlantic is divided into three spawning components, the North Sea being one of these (ICES, 1999).
 Mackerel overwinter in deeper waters, which in the North Sea typically occurs in Skagerrak and the north-eastern North Sea (Jansen and Gislason, 2011).
 They then move closer to the shore in spring when temperatures range between 11°C and 14°C. The main spawning period for mackerel occurs in mid-May to late June, taking place particularly in the central North Sea (Jansen and Gislason, 2011).
 After this period, mackerel redistribute in the North Sea or migrate into surrounding waters.
 Mackerel are batch spawners (Murua and Saborido-Rey, 2003), reported as having a fecundity of between 130,00 and 1,100,000 eggs in the North East Atlantic (Macer, 1976).
+The eggs released are pelagic and predominantly found in the mixed upper layer (typically 0-26 m) (Heessen et al., 2015).

-- 14.6.32 Mackerel feed on zooplankton, in particular large quantities of pelagic crustaceans, and the pelagic larvae and juvenile stages of numerous commercially important fish species (ICES, 2008) which includes smaller fish such as sprat, herring and sandeel (Wheeler, 1978).
-During the winter, mackerel spend most of their time on the seabed where they are not active feeders. - 14.6.33 Mackerel were identified as being an important commercial species in the ICES rectangle 38E8 (see Section 14.5), with average recorded landed weights in this area equating to 20 tonnes per annum (from 2013 2017) (MMO, 2018).
+- 14.6.33 Mackerel feed on zooplankton, in particular large quantities of pelagic crustaceans, and the pelagic larvae and juvenile stages of numerous commercially important fish species (ICES, 2008) which includes smaller fish such as sprat, herring and sandeel (Wheeler, 1978).
+Feeding patterns of mackerel vary seasonally; during the winter, mackerel spend most of their time on the seabed where they are not active feeders (Heessen et al., 2015). - 14.6.34 Mackerel were identified as being an important commercial species in the ICES rectangle 38E8 (see Section 14.5), with average recorded landed weights in this area equating to 20 tonnes per annum (from 2013 2017) (MMO, 2018a).
 They are also of commercial importance for the North Sea (ICES Subarea 4) as a whole, although official landings data of mackerel in the North Sea was unavailable (ICES, 2019b.
-Only one individual was recorded in the River Tees in Environment Agency TraC surveys, occurring in the lower reaches of the river in 2006 (see NFPD Fish Counts Environment Agency in section 14.4)). - 14.6.34 Mackerel can reach a maximum size of 65 cm, although are rarely found larger than 40 cm (Tappin et al., 2011).
+Only one individual was recorded in the River Tees in Environment Agency TraC surveys, occurring in the lower reaches of the river in 2006 (see NFPD Fish Counts Environment Agency in section 14.4)). - 14.6.35 Mackerel can reach a maximum size of 65 cm, although are rarely found larger than 40 cm (Tappin et al., 2011).
 The one individual recorded in the River Tees was an adult, measuring 386 mm in total length.